 Capital cost allowance write-offs

-As of 2019, businesses are also eligible for a 100 per cent tax write-off in the first year that a ZEV is purchased and used by a corporation, self-employed individual, or an employee using a vehicle for work purposes.
+As of 2019, businesses are also eligible for an enhanced, 100 per cent tax write-off in the first year that a ZEV is purchased and used by a corporation, self-employed individual, or an employee using a vehicle for work purposes.

 Write-offs are available through specific capital cost allowance classes.
 The CCA rate for class 54 motor vehicles and passenger vehicles is 30 per cent, while the rate for class 55 automobiles is 40 per cent.
 For vehicles in the class 54 category, the write-off is capped at $55,000.